How to cut the cable cord and save money in 2018

 But keep this in mind: you were paying about $100 or more per month to a cable company for the pleasure of channel surfing their lineup of channels.
 Now you’re creating your own channel lineup, and you will want the best-performing infrastructure to run it on.

-For whatever it’s worth, here’s my rule of thumb for buying a new wireless router or cable modem.
+For whatever it’s worth, here’s my rule of thumb for buying a new wireless router or cable modem for the purposes of cord cutting.

 Budgeting a month’s worth of your old cable bill for a new router that will last years is a good call.